Friday 20 September 1940

 |London anti-aircraft in operation, 20 September 1940.|

-At Malta, no air raid sirens sound, but there still is a serious morale problem: lack of mail.
+At Malta, no air raid sirens sound, but a serious morale problem is growing worse because of a lack of mail.
 The start of the Blitz back home in England has magnified the worries of island troops and workers about the condition of family in London, Liverpool and elsewhere.
-Governor Dobbie writes to the War Office today noting that there have only been 2 letters per man delivered in the past two months and demanding the forwarding of backlogged mail in timely fashion and regular mail service maintained thereafter.
+Governor Dobbie writes to the War Office today noting that there have only been 2 letters per man delivered in the past two months and demanding the forwarding of backlogged mail in a timely fashion and regular mail service maintained thereafter.

 |Original caption: "With the suspicion typical of his species, this stray cat, picked up for adoption by a little boy, stared sharply at the cameraman who took this picture.
 September 20, 1940."|